-We got this off the net years ago from Steamy Kitchen, which has pictures of a four year old making it, that’s how easy it is , we have made it heaps.
+We got this off the net years ago from Steamy Kitchen, which has pictures of a four year old making it, that’s how easy it is.
 It is so good fresh, like we are proper bakers (pictured above).
 Its a life hack because its EASY, SIMPLE, QUICK, CHEAP, VEGAN and people often say “THAT WAS THE BEST BREAD I’VE EVER HAD.”
 We make it regularly and have changed the recipe below to be zero waste and a bit less faf.

 - 3 cups flour

 - 1 teaspoon yeast (1/4 teaspoon instant yeast)